danomatika/Visual/README.md

 There is a built in OSX server, scene manager, scene types, etc but I don't have time to document all of that right now.
 Will get to that later ...

-See the example scripts & media in the `/res` folder.
+See the example scripts & media in the `/res` folder. `example.lua` demonstrates a scene manager playlist, adding scenes and scene objects. `test.lua` is a simple lua script using the OF Lua bindings.

 BUILD REQUIREMENTS
 ------------------